Skip to navigation | Skip to main content | Skip to footer

 4.22 You must remain seated at all times.
 You must raise your hand to summon the attention of an invigilator for whatever purpose.
 If you wish to leave the examination room temporarily you may only do so if accompanied by an invigilator.
 If you wish to leave the examination before the allotted finishing time you must remain seated and raise your hand: an invigilator will come to collect your answer book, after which you may leave, silently.
 You are not permitted to leave during the first 30 minutes or the last 15 minutes of the examination.
 At the end of the examination you must stop writing immediately you are told to do so and remain seated and silent until all answer books have been collected.

 4.23.
 If a fire alarm should sound during an examination, follow the instructions given by the invigilator.
 These will be the standard procedures for evacuating the building.
 You should leave the room in an orderly way, without talking and without taking anything from your desk, or from the room.
 Leave the building and assemble in the designated area.
 You must not leave this designated area.
 You should return to the examination room immediately when you are instructed to do so.
 Candidates who are still absent once the examination has re-started will not be re-admitted.
-As a general rule, examinations will not re-start after an interruption if more than three-quarters of the examination time has already elapsed.

 And finally